System Administration Guide

 to obtain a license for an appropriate user ID.

 Application licensing enables InterSystems application partners to take advantage of the InterSystems licensing capabilities for their own licensing purposes.
 InterSystems IRIS manages customer application licenses just as it does its own application licenses, maintaining usage counts and acquiring and returning user licenses as needed.
-Application licenses consumed by a process or a CSP session are automatically released along with the InterSystems IRIS license consumed by the process or session when a process exits, halts or is deleted from the process table, or when a CSP session times out or is deleted.
+Application licenses consumed by a process or a web session are automatically released along with the InterSystems IRIS license consumed by the process or session when a process exits, halts or is deleted from the process table, or when a web session times out or is deleted.

 The application licensing API